 Forefront talks to the Cleveland Fed’s Jean Burson about the financial troubles in Puerto Rico, and what it could mean for the US financial system.

 Moody’s recently reported that markets are treating Puerto Rico as having a more than 15 percent chance of defaulting on their financial obligations in the next five years.
 With only enough assets to cover 8 percent of its public pension liabilities, this US Commonwealth finds itself in a bind.
-Forefront talked with Jean Burson, a Cleveland Fed policy advisor and expert on public pensions to learn more about the financial troubles in Puerto Rico, and what it could mean for the US financial system.
+Forefront talked with Jean Burson, a Cleveland Fed policy advisor and expert on public pensions to learn more about the financial troubles in Puerto Rico, and what they could mean for the US financial system.

-1. First things first: What is going on with Puerto Rico’s finances?
+Forefront: First things first: What is going on with Puerto Rico’s finances?